moonwarnishan/Bash-Scripting-learn/Theory/Terminal_Shell_Bash.md

  - `head -c numofbyte <filename>` : provide a number of bytes to print out rather than lines using the -c option.
  - `tail <filename>` : It works similarly to the head command, expect it prints from the end of file. the same -n and -c options we sawwith head also work with

+ # Redirection
+  - The redirection output symbol `>` tells the shell to redirect the output of a command to a specific file instead of the screen.
+  - to append something in existing file `>>` command use. like `ncal >> output.txt`
+  - TO pass the contents of a file to standard input, use the `<` symbol followed by the filename. for example `cat < output.txt`
+  - We can redirect standard input and output at the same time. like `cat < original.txt > output.txt`
+  - `ls hfhf 2> errorlog.txt` since hfhf file does not exists then The error message log into errorlog.txt file.
+  - standard output `1>`  standard error `2>`
+  - example to store list of file `ls > listoffile.txt`
+  - We can redirect multiple streams at once.
+As example `cat bees.txt ants.txt > insects.txt 2>error.txt`
+  - `ls docs > output.txt 2>&1`If we wanted to redirect both standard output and standard error to the same file , we could do this.
+  # Pipeing
+    Pipes are used to redirect a stream from one program to another program.
+We can take the output of one command and redirect it to the input of another.